oemof/oemof-solph/docs/introductory_tutorials/home_pv_battery_system.rst

     "Total annual costs",                  "€",     398.66
     "Autarky",                             "%",     75.18

+.. admonition:: Learning
+    :class: important

+    ``Converter`` s are used to model (possibly lossy) conversion.

 You can get the complete (uncommented) code for this step:
 :download:`home_pv_5.py </../tutorials/introductory/home_pv/home_pv_5.py>`